On Guard for Peace: Influence in the Eastern Bloc

 In his book on socialist realism, Musik im Zeitgeschehen, Ernst Hermann Meyer cited On Guard for Peace as a key example of how the 1948 Anti-Formalist Resolution on Music had a beneficial effect on Prokofiev.
 In the February 1953 issue of Musik und Gesellschaft, Meyer reiterated his beliefs jointly with Paul Dessau.
 His approval helped to establish Prokofiev as one of the most important influences on new music in East Germany during the 1950s.

 Elsewhere in the Eastern Bloc, On Guard for Peace was among the works that defined officially accepted socialist realist musical composition.
 It directly influenced composers in East Germany and Poland; including Stanisław Skrowaczewski, Tadeusz Baird, Hanns Eisler, Meyer, and Dessau.
 It also influenced an early work by Alfred Schnittke, his oratorio Nagasaki.

 21st century appraisals

 The collaborative creation of On Guard for Peace has drawn criticism from later writers on music.
-Simon Morrison echoed Schwarz's criticisms, adding that he felt Mira Mendelson had missed the "obvious point" that "external meddling" had damaged the quality of the oratorio in her recollections of its creation:
+Simon Morrison echoed Schwarz's criticisms, adding that he felt Mira Mendelson had missed the "obvious point" that the score's "paleness is the direct result of bureaucratic compromise".

-Prokofiev began the score, but it was finished by committee.
-Its paleness is the direct result of bureaucratic compromise.

-He also cited On Guard for Peace as being among the works by Prokofiev composed "after the storm of 1948" which were negatively defined by the boundaries imposed upon him by officialdom and his own deteriorating health:

-In his final works, Prokofiev's authorial voice fades, and the voices of others [...] threaten to crowd his out.
-He continued to construct scores brick by brick from preexisting sketches, but relied on interlocuters to provide the mortar.
-Once a meticulous proofreader, lambasting his hardworking assistants for not respecting his intentions when preparing his scores, he now ceded to their judgment, allowing them to realize his orchestrations based on their general understanding of his methods.
-He lacked the strength to prepare his manuscripts for completion on his own.

-Peter J. Schmelz wrote that Prokofiev had begun the 1950s "severely cowed" and named On Guard for Peace among the "bland patriotic scores" he was "obliged to recant" with.

-Reviewing a live 2003 performance of On Guard for Peace conducted by Vladimir Ashkenazy, Tom Service wrote in The Guardian:

-This coarse, populist piece raises difficult questions.
-Where does composition become political ideology?
-We are happy to revisit and reassess pieces that praise Stalin, but would we be as content to hear a concert of music composed for the Third Reich?

-He called the oratorio "Communist bravado on [a grand] scale" and singled out the "Lullaby" movement as a "moment that encapsulates the contradictions of Prokofiev's music, as this simple and beautiful melody pays homage to Stalin's murderous regime."
+Tom Service, reviewing for The Guardian a live 2003 performance of On Guard for Peace conducted by Vladimir Ashkenazy, wrote that it was "Communist bravado on [a grand] scale" singled out the "Lullaby" movement as a "moment that encapsulates the contradictions of Prokofiev's music, as this simple and beautiful melody pays homage to Stalin's murderous regime".